munichconsultants/munichConsultants/README.md

-This is Dominik!
+This is MunichConsultants!

 # Usage
 Via npx:
 ```
-npx dominiklindemnn
+npx munichconsultants
 ```

 Not including how to use it globally because I'm not sure why you'd want this as a global command.
 That'd be creepy.